oilandrust/portfolio-psy/portfolio/fr/Intérêts/Pratiques Relationnelles et Somatiques.md

 **Bibliographie**

-BENETEAU, M. (2021). *CIRCLING AND AUTHENTIC RELATING PRACTICE GUIDE (2ND EDITION) : Learn the group conversation... practice that will transform all of your*.
+Beneteau, M. (2021). *Circling and authentic relating practice guide (2nd edition) : Learn the group conversation... practice that will transform all of your*.
 ADMIT HUB REF SERVICE PR.

 Kestano, R. (2022). *Authentic relating : A guide to rich, meaningful, nourishing relationships*.
 ART International.